 With a significant focus on providing access to a large diner network, both Yelp and Opentable follow very similar approaches.
 However, there are a few differences worth mentioning.
 Yelp's approach mainly focuses on their position as one of the biggest restaurant review website, making it one of the primary platforms for restaurant search.
 On the other hand, OpenTable leverages it's large user network with 600+ partner networks to position itself as a powerful marketing channel for restaurants.

-In terms of functionality, OpenTable offers a more feature rich table management system with advanced features like shift management, detailed guest history and relationship management, reporting and analytics etc. to help you better manage your restaurant, while Yelp focuses more on the reservation side of things and offers features like 2 way messaging and Yelp connect that help restaurants better reach and connect with their customers, along with basic table management features.
+In terms of functionality, OpenTable offers a more feature rich table management system with advanced features like shift planning, detailed guest history and relationship management, reporting and analytics etc. to help you better manage your restaurant, while Yelp focuses more on the reservation side of things and offers features like 2 way messaging and Yelp connect that help restaurants better reach and connect with their customers, along with basic table management features.

 One of the most significant differences amongst the two is that OpenTable offers POS integration while Yelp does not.

 Both systems come at a high charge.
 However, OpenTable, priced at $449 with full functionality, is a lot more heavier on the pocket than Yelp, which is priced at $249.
 But, you can gain access to OpenTable's diner network with their basic package for $39 without investing in the table management system, where as Yelp does not provide this option.

 The biggest pricing difference between the two is that Yelp doesn't have any per cover charge as opposed to OpenTable's $1-1.5 per cover charge.

 Eat App - Yelp and OpenTable Alternative

 Not satisfied with either of these platforms?
 There are many alternative options you can choose from.
 Eat App provides a table management solution that meets every restaurant's individual needs and helps restaurants provide improved customer service.

 The Eat App Approach